 - Rhingin Komba:

-Rhingin Komba is a big, triangular - shaped white stone seen on north of the village, on the hill about 50 meters higher.
-"Rhingin" means "long life" and "Komba" means "holy place".
-Usually, worshipping takes place during change of "Mukhiya" (village leader).
-The place offers an excellent view of the Marpha village.
+Rhingin Komba is a big, triangular – shaped white stone in the north of the village, situated on a hill.
+“Rhingin” means “long life” and “Komba” means “holy place”.
+Usually, worship takes place here during a change of “Mukhiya” (village leader).
+The place offers an excellent view of Marpha village.

 - Bhra Gompa:

-Bhra Gompa ("Bhra" means slope) is an enigmatic monastery, the god of which is called Kompa Ngakpa.
+Bhra Gompa (“Bhra” means slope) is an enigmatic monastery, the god of which is called Kompa Ngakpa.
 It is located behind Tashi Lha Khang.
-The sculpture kept inside of it is not allowed to look believing that people might die soon after seeing the scary image.
+Villagers are not permitted to view the sculpture kept inside as there is a belief that they will die soon after seeing the scary image.

 - Pho Lo (Family God):

-At the north corner of the village and on the west bank of Pomberkyu Khola, there is a dead twin Juniper tree, which is worshipped as the family god of Thakali community of Marpha.
-No one knows when it was dead.
-Surprising thing is that this century old dead and dried tree has no rotten parts.
+At the north corner of the village and on the west bank of Pomberkyu Khola, lies a dead twin Juniper tree, which is worshipped as the family god of the Thakali community of Marpha.
+No one knows when the tree died.
+Surprising, the tree, believed to be a century-old, has no rotten parts.
 This tree is about 15 meters tall.

 - Horticulture Farm:

 It was established by the government in 1966.
-This farm is a pioneering in horticultural development (especially apple) in Mustang.
-All major temperate fruit trees are available in the farm, thus helping to conserve more than 45 varieties of apples collected from major apple growing countries.
-The main activities of the centre are research, production, training and out-reach programs for temperate fruit and vegetable crops.
-It also has fruit-processing unit including brandy distillery.
+This farm is a pioneer in horticultural development (especially for apple farming) in Mustang.
+More than 45 varieties of apples collected from major apple growing countries are grown on the farm.
+The main activities of the centre are research, production, training and outreach programs for temperate fruit and vegetable crops.
+It also has a fruit-processing unit including a brandy distillery.

 - Jhong or Dhamang (Old Marpha):

-It takes about 30 minutes from Marpha.
-There is a Tibetan refugee camp where more than 200 Tibetans live.
-A Nyingma-Pa Kagyutpa sect monastery called Chhairo Gompa is close to the camp.
-This monastery is considered as the most important holy monastery of Buddhist.
-Chhairo Gompa is said to have been founded by Tibetan Lama named Kusyo Chhiwang Thilen in early 19th century.
-The monastery depicts images of Shakyamuni flanked on either side by two of his disciples, Ananda and Sariputra and an idol of the founder, Kusyo Chhiwang Thilen.
-Huge image of Guru Rimpoche (Padmasambhava) is placed in the next room.
-The frescoes of Chhairo Gompa are the oldest existing works of the Thak Khola region.
+This Tibetan refugee camp/ settlement which is home to more than 200 Tibetans is about a 30-minute walk from Marpha.
+Chhairo Gompa or monastery which belongs to the Nyingma-Pa Kagyupa sect of Buddhism is near the camp.
+This monastery is considered an important monastery by Buddhists.
+Chhairo Gompa is said to have been founded by the Tibetan Lama Kusyo Chhiwang Thilen in the early 19th century.
+The monastery houses images of Shakyamuni flanked on either side by two of his disciples, Ananda and Sariputra and an idol of the founder, Kusyo Chhiwang Thilen.
+A huge image of Guru Rimpoche (Padmasambhava) is housed in an adjoining room.
+The frescoes of Chhairo Gompa are the oldest existing works of such kind in the Thak Khola region.

 - Chimang Village:

-This is a picturesque and one of the famous Thakali villages of Panch Gaun and takes about an hour of walk from Marpha via Chhairo.
-Real village life, traditional flat mud roofed houses with neatly stacked fire woods, apple orchards, and farm field are some of the pleasant sites of this place.
-The earliest inhabitants of this village are said to be migrated from Thini.
+This picturesque village is one of the Thakali villages that make up Panch Gaun (five villages) and is about an hour’s walk from Marpha via Chhairo.
+Visitors can witness traditional village life, the traditional flat mud roofed houses with bundles of neatly stacked firewood, apple orchards, and farms.
+The earliest inhabitants of this village migrated from Thini.

 - Chhertosum (Marpha Hill):

-Situated at an altitude of 4360m, Marpha hill is a suitable place for a daylong side trip.
+Situated at an altitude of 4360m, Marpha hill makes an enjoyable daylong side trip.
 It takes 4 to 5 hours to get there.
-Its main attractions are the numerous Yaks, grazing on a beautiful high altitude pasture (called "Yak Kharka").
-It is a gateway to Dhaulagiri base camp and Hidden valley, offers bird's eye view of Muktinath and other villages, and the overwhelming views of Mt.
-Nilgiri (7060 m), Tilicho Peak (7139 m), Yak Kawa (6482 m), Mesokanto La (pass to reach Tilicho Lake, the highest lake in the world).
+Its main attractions are the numerous yaks grazing in beautiful high altitude pastures (called “Yak Kharka”).
+It is the gateway to Dhaulagiri base camp and Hidden Valley, and offers a bird’s eye view of Muktinath, and spectacular views of Mt.
+Nilgiri (7060 m), Tilicho Peak (7139 m), Yak Kawa (6482 m), Mesokanto La (the pass to Lake Tilicho one of the highest lakes in the world).